int128/helm-github-pages/README.md

 ### 2. Create a repository for the chart

-Make a Helm chart as follows:
+Create a repository for the Helm chart as follows:

 ```sh
 git init